+At December 31, 2010, the Company's deferred tax assets consisted primarily of foreign tax loss carryforwards and deferred expenses and were reduced by valuation allowances of \$128.7 million.
 At December 31, 2009, the Company's deferred tax assets consisted primarily of foreign tax loss carryforwards and deferred expenses and were reduced by valuation allowances of \$59.6 million.
-The foreign tax loss carryforwards of \$6.1 million expire in varying amounts between 2010 and indefinitely.
+The foreign tax loss carryforwards of \$4.2 million expire in varying amounts between 2011 and indefinitely.

-At December 31, 2009 the Company had approximately \$75.1 million of unremitted earnings that were permanently re-invested in foreign subsidiaries of the US.
-In addition, the Company has permanently reinvested unremitted earnings in all operating subsidiaries of approximately \$1.2 billion.
-Because they have been permanently reinvested, deferred taxes were not provided on these unremitted earnings.
-Further, it is impractical to determine the amount of unrecognized deferred taxes with respect to these unremitted earnings.
+At December 31, 2010, the Company's U.S. consolidated group had approximately \$73.5 million of unremitted earnings that were permanently reinvested from substantially all of its foreign subsidiaries.
+In addition, at December 31, 2010, Herbalife Ltd. had approximately \$1.4 billion of permanently reinvested unremitted earnings relating to its operating subsidiaries.
+Since these unremitted earnings have been permanently reinvested, deferred taxes were not provided on these unremitted earnings.
+Further, it is not practicable to determine the amount of unrecognized deferred taxes with respect to these unremitted earnings.